olliefr/gke-auto-sandbox/README.md

 The most imporant deviations from a "production-grade" system are:

-* *Aggressive approach to collecting logging and monitoring data* makes running this infrastructure costlier than it might have been otherwise;
+* Logging and monitoring data production is well above default levels.
-* *Preemptible nodes are used by default* to reduce the cost;
+* [Preemptible VM instances](https://cloud.google.com/compute/docs/instances/preemptible) are used for cluster nodes by default.
-* *The cluster and all other Google Cloud assets are deployed from this single Terraform module*, increasing the blast radius.
+* Terraform: all Google Cloud assets are deployed from a single Terraform module.
+* Terraform: very recent versions of Terraform and its providers are used.

 Which are all acceptable trade-offs for my use case.
 And it's quite fun to play with.